Brice-Martin/blunomy-wire-modeling/README.md

 ### Limitation

-Works very well when the wires à parallel or almost parallel to each others but I think it would require some changes if it is not the case.
+Works very well when the wires are parallel or almost parallel to each others but I think it would require some changes if it is not the case.